Measure: Capacity and Temperature

 • 💡For temperature tasks, practise reading analogue thermometers as these are commonly used in assessments; clearly note if the temperature is below zero with a negative sign.

-• 💡Always show your working out for calculations, even if you can do them mentally.
-This helps you avoid mistakes and allows examiners to award partial credit if your final answer is wrong.
+• 💡Show all your working out, even if you can do it in your head.
+This helps you get marks for method even if the final answer is wrong.

 Common Mistakes